Shijiazhuang Zhengding International Airport

 Shijiazhuang Zhengding International Airport is an international airport serving Shijiazhuang, the capital of North China's Hebei province.
 The airport is the hub for Hebei Airlines and the operating base for both China United Airlines and Spring Airlines.
 It is also one of the few airports in China where the Antonov An-225 was able to operate.
+According to the Civil Aviation Administration of China, in 2025, Shijiazhuang Zhengding International Airport recorded 85,717 flight takeoffs and landings, and 12.014 million passenger movements, representing a year-on-year increase of 2.8% and 6.2% respectively.

 History

 Shijiazhuang Zhengding Airport was opened in 1995.
 It was renamed to Shijiazhuang Zhengding International Airport in July 2008.

 Due to the COVID-19 pandemic, flights bound for Beijing were redirected to Shijiazhuang and other nearby airports to minimize imported cases.